gabicfa/web-pages-parser-in-cluster/README.md

 # Web Pages Parser In Cluster

-For Insper's Supercomputers module's second project, we worked with a problem in which concurrency plays a fundamental role in achieving good performance: downloading and analyzing web pages.
+For Insper's Supercomputing module's second project, we worked with a problem in which concurrency plays a fundamental role in achieving good performance: downloading and analyzing web pages.
 For this study, a crawler that identifies product pages on an e-commerce site and extracts basic product information was created.
 Given a product display page, the web crawler extracts the following information:

 1. product name